C-T-Ailey/Bootleg-Bills-Frontend/README.md

 #### Post-Submission Additions and Changes
 * Alphabetical/Reverse Alphabetical and Date Added (ascending/descending) sorting to accompany the Source/Format filters on the Products page.
+* Implemented functional counters for each product's "Total orders" and "Outstanding orders" metrics on the Seller dashboard.
+* Currently selected image on the Product Details modal view can now be clicked to open the full image in a new tab.
 * Full list of changes coming soon -- please see repository commit notes until such time.

 #### Planned Improvements